diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 The methods to create DStream from the core sources are all available on the StreamingContext.
 We have already explored one of these sources in the example: `sockets`.
 Here we discuss two more, `files` and `Akka actors`.

 ##### Stream of files
-Since Spark supports reading from any Hadoop-compatible filesystem, Spark Streaming naturally allows a stream to be created from files written in a directory of a Hadoopcompatible filesystem.
+Since Spark supports reading from `any Hadoop-compatible filesystem`, Spark Streaming naturally allows a stream to be created from files written in a directory of a Hadoop-compatible filesystem.

 For Spark Streaming to work with the data, it needs to have a `consistent date format for the directory names` and `the files have to be created atomically` (e.g., by moving the file into the directory Spark is monitoring).